vgewilliam/Cycling_Trajectories_WLDA/README.md

 1. **Create a virtual environment**:

-   - you can use the existing ".venv" which we already set up, or delete it to create a new ".venv" using the command:
+   - you can create a new ".venv" using the command:
      ```
+     python -m venv .venv
+     ```
+     or
+     ```
-     python -m venv .venv or python3 -m venv .venv
+     python3 -m venv .venv
      ```

 2. **Activate the virtual environment**: